Boost Your Breastmilk Supply with Fenugreek - A Must-Know for Nursing Mums!

 Is it for everyone?

-Pregnant mothers are discouraged from taking fenugreek supplements for two reasons:
+Experts may discourage pregnant women from taking fenugreek supplements for two reasons:

 - It may lower their blood sugar and put their pregnancy and life at risk; and

-It is also always recommended that nursing mothers consult their doctor first before starting any herbal supplement.
+It is also always better that nursing mothers consult their doctor first before starting any herbal supplement.
 A professional advice regarding use and proper dosing is important, as it may vary with age and health history.